Eastern red-rumped swallow: Taxonomy

-The subspecies mayri, stanfordi, vernayi and striolata were formerly treated as a separate species, the striated swallow (Cecropis striolata).
-The species were lumped together because the variation in strength of the underpart streaking is clinal with no significant difference between japonica and mayri.
+The subspecies C. d. mayri, C. d. stanfordi, C. d. vernayi and C. d. striolata were formerly treated as a separate species, the striated swallow (Cecropis striolata).
+The species were lumped together because the variation in strength of the underpart streaking is clinal with no significant difference between C. d. japonica and C. d. mayri.

 Description

 The eastern red-rumped swallow is 19 cm long with a deeply forked tail.
 It has blue upperparts other than a reddish collar (sometimes absent) and streaked chestnut rump.
 The face and underparts are white with heavy dark streaking.
 The wings are brown.
 The sexes are alike but juveniles are duller and browner, with a paler rump and shorter outer tail feathers.

 The population in mainland India, C. d. erythropygia, has the rump patch uniform dark chestnut without any dark shaft-streaks.
 The tail fork is shallow and the white patch on the inner web of the outer-tail feathers is indistinct.
 C. d. japonica breeds in eastern Asia and winters in Thailand, Burma, India and northern Australia.
 They are heavily streaked on the underside and have faint streaks on the rump.
 The population along the Himalayas, C. d. nipalensis, migrates to peninsular India in winter and breeds from Kulu in the west to Bhutan and Arunachal Pradesh in the east.
 This population has the rump paler with dark shaft streaks.